a-shahrabi/AWS-turbo-couscous/README.md

 Architecture Patterns
 Design for failure from day one.
 Deploy across multiple Availability Zones, implement health checks, and use Auto Scaling Groups.
 Plan for what happens when each component fails - your database, load balancer, or entire AZ going down.
 Embrace serverless where it makes sense.
 Lambda functions with API Gateway can replace simple web applications at a fraction of the cost and operational overhead.
 Use Step Functions for complex workflows instead of managing your own orchestration.

+Concentrate on building strong foundational knowledge of key AWS services like EC2, Lambda, S3, DynamoDB, CloudFront, and RDS, particularly how to use them for reducing costs and improving performance.
+While you should understand these essential services deeply, you don't need to memorize exact numbers or default configurations.
+The goal is to learn how to properly integrate these services into well-designed system architectures.